Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 As endpoints starts up a diagnostics file is written to disk in a subfolder called `.diagnostics`.
 See the [startup diagnostics documentation](/nservicebus/hosting/?version=core_7#startup-diagnostics) for more details.

-## Routing for send only endpoints
+## Routing for send-only endpoints

-Routing messages to the local endpoint or local instance is no longer allowed for send only endpoints, since they are not able to receive messages.
+Routing messages to the local endpoint or local instance is no longer allowed for send-only endpoints, since they are not able to receive messages.
 When detected, the following exception is thrown:

 `System.InvalidOperationException: Cannot route to instances of this endpoint since it's configured to be in send-only mode.`